Windover Archeological Site: Human remains

-The remains found included bones of males and females of all ages from infants to about 60 years, a total of 168 individuals.
+The remains found included bones of males and females varying in age from infancy to about 60 years, a total of 168 individuals.
 The average height of adult males was 5 ft 9 in.
 Children constituted about half the remains.
 Skeletons showed the effects of disease and healed wounds, allowing forensic studies.
 Many bones of children showed interrupted growth, perhaps due to severe disease or malnutrition.
 Osteoporosis was evident in older females.
 Adults of both sexes exhibited a high incidence of osteoarthritis, which is another continuing problem for humans.
 Some skeletons showed wounds from conflict that were likely the cause of death.
 The pelvis of one male had a bone spear point embedded in it.
 Others had severe skull fractures.

 Children and teenagers were buried with more grave goods than were adults, indicating the high value placed on children.
 Skeletons included one of a male aged about 15 who had spina bifida.
 All of his bones were found to have been fragile.
 One of his feet was missing and the stump of his lower leg had healed.
 As his spinal condition almost certainly meant the boy was paralyzed below the waist, this find was important for assessing the society's commitment to ensuring his survival for 15 years in a hunter-gatherer community.

 While some of the remains were mixed, about 100 undisturbed burials were found with fully articulated bones, in roughly the correct position and relationship in the body.
 Most were buried in a flexed position, on their left sides, and with their heads toward the west.
 The bodies were held down in the graves by sharpened stakes.
 The bodies were buried in clusters, in five or six episodes of short duration that were scattered over a thousand years.
 Thirty-seven of the graves contained woven fabrics which demonstrate a relatively complex weaving technique and indicate that the bodies had been wrapped for burial.